Silverfish

 +

-Silverfish are attracted to dark, humid environments with plenty of food sources like paper, books, and fabric.
-Homes with high moisture levels, such as those with leaks or poor ventilation, are more prone to infestations.
+Silverfish like dark, damp places with food sources like paper, books, and fabric.
+Homes with high moisture from leaks or poor airflow are more likely to have them.

 Are silverfish harmful?